luwangg/mosyco/README.rst

 Dependencies
 ============

 Mosyco depends on numpy, pandas, dateutil and seaborn.
 Running in GUI-Mode (in order to view the live dashboard) also requires PyQt5 and matplotlib.
-Consult the the :download:`requirements file <../../requirements.txt>` to find the exact version numbers for each of the dependencies.
+Consult the the 'requirements.txt' file to find the exact version numbers for each of the dependencies.

 .. _usage: